selinyuksel/selinyuksel/README.md

 <h1>Welcome!</h1>

-I'm Selin and here are some projects I've been working on:
+I'm Selin (she/her), a Computer Science/Theater major with an interest in human computer interaction.
+Here are some projects I've worked on:

 <h2>Projects</h2>